-Before lenders make the decision to give you a loan, they need to know that you are willing and able to pay back that mortgage loan.
-To understand whether you can repay, they assess your income and debt ratio.
-In order to calculate your willingness to pay back the loan, they look at your credit score.
+Before lenders decide to lend you money, they have to know if you're willing and able to repay that mortgage.
+To understand your ability to pay back the loan, they assess your income and debt ratio.
+In order to calculate your willingness to repay the loan, they look at your credit score.

-The most widely used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
-The FICO score ranges from 350 (high risk) to 850 (low risk).
-We've written a lot more about FICO here.
+The most widely used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+Your FICO score ranges from 350 (very high risk) to 850 (low risk).
+We've written a lot more on FICO here.

-Credit scores only take into account the information in your credit profile.
+Credit scores only take into account the information contained in your credit profile.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-Credit scoring was invented as a way to consider only that which was relevant to a borrower's likelihood to repay a loan.
+These scores were invented specifically for this reason.
+Credit scoring was developed to assess willingness to pay while specifically excluding any other demographic factors.

 Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
-Your score considers positive and negative information in your credit report.
-Late payments count against your score, but a consistent record of paying on time will improve it.
+Your score comes from the good and the bad of your credit history.
+Late payments will lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

-First Southeast Mortgage Corporation can answer your questions about credit reporting.
+At First Southeast Mortgage Corporation, we answer questions about Credit reports every day.
 Call us: 954.920.9799.